-The landlord will then have fifteen days to make any necessary repairs after receiving written notice from their tenant.
+- Sending notice – The landlord will have fifteen days to make any necessary repairs after receiving written notice from the tenant.

-- Move into temporary housing until the issue is resolved.
+- Substitute housing – tenants have the right to move into temporary housing until the issue is resolved.
 No rent is due to the landlord while the tenant resides in temporary housing, and the landlord must pay the tenant’s expenses, up to half the original rent payments.